OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 The first step in the evolutionary trajectories determined in Jiang et al., 2013, for the highest concentration was S58R whereas for the three lower concentrations it was S117N.
 The most likely first step in all pathways predicted by our simulations was S58R (Figure 1b), whilst S117N was the second most likely first step (‘PvDHFR_total_pathway_probabilities.csv’ on Zenodo).

-To quantify the predictability of an evolutionary landscape, previous studies have calculated the Gibbs-Shannon entropy distribution of the path weights (Szendro et al., 2013; de Visser and Krug, 2014), namely S=−∑Piln⁡Pi, where Pi is the probability of the ith pathway and the value of S ranges from 0 to ln⁡n for n equally likely pathways.
-The lower the value of S the higher the predictability of the evolution, i.e., most of the probability is concentrated around a small number of pathways, suggesting epistasis is influential in constraining the accessible trajectories.
-The value of S when considering the probability distribution of all realised evolutionary trajectories in the simulations was 1.19 for PfDHFR and 2.82 for PvDHFR (both simulations have an equal number of possible pathways because they have an equal number of mutations, so the values of S are comparable and the maximum value of S for both simulations is 4.16).
+To quantify the predictability of an evolutionary landscape, previous studies have calculated the Gibbs-Shannon entropy distribution of the path weights (Szendro et al., 2013; de Visser and Krug, 2014), namely $S=−\sumP_{i}ln⁡P_{i}$, where $P_{i}$ is the probability of the ith pathway and the value of $S$ ranges from 0 to $ln⁡n$ for $n$ equally likely pathways.
+The lower the value of $S$ the higher the predictability of the evolution, i.e., most of the probability is concentrated around a small number of pathways, suggesting epistasis is influential in constraining the accessible trajectories.
+The value of $S$ when considering the probability distribution of all realised evolutionary trajectories in the simulations was 1.19 for PfDHFR and 2.82 for PvDHFR (both simulations have an equal number of possible pathways because they have an equal number of mutations, so the values of $S$ are comparable and the maximum value of $S$ for both simulations is 4.16).
 This means the evolutionary trajectories were more constrained in the PfDHFR simulations than in the PvDHFR simulations and suggests that epistasis between the mutations plays a greater role in constraining the trajectories in the evolution of PfDHFR resistance.
-Unfortunately, the probabilities of all possible pathways determined in Lozovsky et al., 2009, and Jiang et al., 2013, are not made available (the data is represented in pathway diagrams, the probabilities of a step are indicated by line thickness and only the probabilities of the most likely pathways annotated), therefore we cannot calculate the corresponding values of S for these distributions for comparison.
+Unfortunately, the probabilities of all possible pathways determined in Lozovsky et al., 2009, and Jiang et al., 2013, are not made available (the data is represented in pathway diagrams, the probabilities of a step are indicated by line thickness and only the probabilities of the most likely pathways annotated), therefore we cannot calculate the corresponding values of $S$ for these distributions for comparison.

-## The frequency of mutations in isolate data can be used to infer evolutionary trajectories to multiple resistance mutations
+### The frequency of mutations in isolate data can be used to infer evolutionary trajectories to multiple resistance mutations

 It was noted in Lozovsky et al., 2009, that their most likely pathways to the PfDHFR quadruple mutation were consistent with combinations of these four mutations observed in high frequencies in worldwide surveys of P. falciparum polymorphisms.
 To expand on this idea, we analysed the frequency of the combinations of mutations in PfDHFR and PvDHFR found in our isolate data to identify if there is agreement between these frequencies, the experimentally determined trajectories, and our predicted trajectories and if, therefore, isolate frequency data may be used to infer evolutionary trajectories.
 We inferred evolutionary trajectories from the frequency data by assuming if a specific mutation was found in high frequency (and is part of the combinatorically complete set of four mutations found in the four genes) then it is likely to be part of the evolutionary trajectory towards the quadruple mutation.
 To infer the first step in the most likely trajectory, we considered the frequency of single mutations of the set of four mutations considered for each gene and selected the most frequent mutation.
 To infer subsequent steps in the trajectory, we considered the frequency of only those mutations that contain the previous mutation and another of the set of four mutations in some combination and chose the most frequent mutation at each step.
 We also inferred alternative pathways which from the frequency data are less likely than the main pathway, but still a possibility due to the occurrence of intermediate mutations in the isolate data.
 To do this, we considered each step in the most likely trajectory and identified any other high-frequency mutations that would enable alternative pathways from the double mutation onwards.
 If there were no alternative pathways, we began the process again but chose the second most frequent single mutation (if applicable) and built the pathway from there.
 In the event of multiple alternative pathways, we are unable to quantify their relative likelihoods, only that they are less likely than the most likely pathway.
 It is sometimes not clear which pathway is most likely.
 For example, for the set of mutation frequencies A:9, D:10, AB:20, CD:2, ABC:50, BCD:1, ABCD:75, the most likely pathway from the method stated above would be D/C/B/A and the alternative pathway would be A/B/C/D, purely because mutation D is more abundant than mutation A. However, the frequencies of the intermediate mutations in the most likely pathway are low compared to the alternative pathway.
 Therefore, in these situations where it is unclear which pathway is most likely, we will not refer to any one pathway as the most likely pathway and will refer to all pathways as possible trajectories.